Skip to content

 How to Make Chopped Steak

-3: Place the seasoned chopped steaks into the pan with the rendered bacon fat and sear the chopped steaks until browned on each side, about 2 to 3 minutes per side.
-You do not want to cook the burgers completely through; you just want a nice brown sear on each side.
+Place the chopped steaks into the pan with the rendered bacon fat and sear the chopped steaks until browned on each side, about 2 to 3 minutes per side.
+You do not want to cook the burgers completely through.

-7: Turn the heat down to low, add back in the chopped steaks and cooked bacon, and simmer for 20 to 25 minutes or until the vegetables are tender and the chopped steaks are cooked through.
-Serve!
+Turn the heat down to low, add the chopped steaks and cooked bacon, and simmer over low to medium heat for 20 to 25 minutes or until the vegetables are tender and the chopped steaks are cooked through.

 Reheat and Storage